Skip to content

 Getting the right legal advice

-Expert Community Care Law advice should be sought at an early stage.
+Expert deprivation of assets advice should be sought at an early stage, preferably before the gift or transfer is made, so that you are aware of potential consequences.
 This will ensure that you have the right information about gifting and deprivation of assets law so that you or your family do not face problems when you need Social Services financial assistance to pay for your care.

-If you or your family are already facing deprivation allegations, it is important to make contact with a lawyer as soon as possible.
+If you or your family are already facing deprivation allegations, it is important to make contact with a deprivation of assets solicitor as soon as possible.

 • Advise whether you have grounds to challenge the Council’s decision, and the likely prospects of success